linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/13 Binomial Option Pricing - Selected Topics.md

 The idea that an option price is the result of a present value calculation is reassuring, but at the same time equation (1) is puzzling.
 A standard discounted cash flow calculation would require computing an expected value using the true probability that the stock price would go up.
 Discounting would then be done using the expected return on an asset of equivalent risk, not the risk-free rate.

 It is common in finance to emphasize that investors are risk averse.
-To see what risk aversion means, suppose you are offered either (a)  \$1000, or (b)\$ 2000 with probability 0.5, and 0 with probability 0.5.
+To see what risk aversion means, suppose you are offered either (a) \$1000, or (b) \$2000 with probability 0.5, and 0 with probability 0.5.
 A risk-averse investor prefers (a), since alternative (b) is risky and has the same expected value as (a).
 This kind of investor will require a premium to bear risk when expected values are equal.

 A risk-neutral investor is indifferent between a sure thing and a risky bet with an expected payoff equal to the value of the sure thing.
 A risk-neutral investor, for example, will be equally happy with alternative (a) or (b).